lrq3000/pyFileFixity/README.rst

    are cross-platform and that an alternative pure-python implementation is also available).

--  (soon) replication\_merge.py takes advantage of your multiple copies (replications) of your data over several storage mediums to recover your data in case it gets corrupted.
+-  replication\_repair.py takes advantage of your multiple copies (replications) of your data over several storage mediums to recover your data in case it gets corrupted.
+The goal is to take advantage of the storage of your archived files into multiple locations: you will necessarily make replications, so why not use them for repair?
    Indeed, it's good practice to keep several identical copies of your data on several storage mediums, but in case a corruption happens, usually you will just drop the corrupted copies and keep the intacts ones.
    However, if all copies are partially corrupted, you're stuck.
 This script aims to take advantage of these multiple copies to recover your data, without generating a prior ecc file.
-It works simply by reading through all your different copies of your data, and it casts a majority vote over each byte: the one that is the most often occuring will be kept.
+It works simply by reading through all your different copies of your data, and it casts a majority vote over each
+   byte: the one that is the most often occuring will be kept.
 In engineering, this is a very common strategy used for very reliable systems such as space rockets, and is called "triple-modular redundancy", because you need at least 3 copies of your data for the majority vote to work (but the more the better).

--  (soon) resiliency\_tester.py allows you to test the robustness of the corruption correction of the scripts provided here (or any other command-line app).
-You just have to copy the files you want to test inside a folder, and then the script will automatically corrupt the files randomly (you can change the parameters like block burst and others), then it will run the file repair command-lines that you supply and finally some stats about the repairing power will be generated.
-This allows you to easily and objectively compare different set of parameters, or even different file repair solutions, on the very data that is important to you, so that you can pick the best option for you.
+-  resiliency\_tester.py allows you to test the robustness of the corruption correction of the scripts provided here (or any other command-line app).
+You just have to copy the files you want to test inside a folder, and then the script will copy the files into a test tree, then it will automatically corrupt the files randomly (you can change the parameters like block burst and others), then it will run the file repair command-lines you supply and finally some stats about the repairing power will be generated.
+This allows you to easily and objectively compare different set of parameters, or even different file repair solutions, on the very data that matters to you, so that you can pick the best option for you.

 Note that all tools are primarily made for command-line usage (type script.py --help to get extended info about the accepted arguments), but